Create an Invoice

 - Record a payment

-- Change the status (for example, mark as
+- Change the status (e.g. mark as

 sentafter you email it) - Edit the invoice if the status is not